top of page

 The verb 'repeal' has a straightforward etymology rooted in Latin.
 It is derived from the Latin word 'repellere,' which is a combination of 're' (back) and 'pellere' (to drive or push).
 In essence, 'repeal' etymologically signifies the act of driving or pushing something back, which in the context of law and governance, involves the revocation or abolishment of a previously enacted law, regulation, ordinance, or policy.
 When a law is repealed, it is figuratively pushed back and rendered void, returning the legal framework to its previous state without the repealed provision.
 This etymological origin reflects the fundamental concept of undoing or reversing legal decisions or rules, which is integral to the legislative process.

-Quiz: Find the meaning of repeal
+Quiz: Find the meaning of the verb repeal:

 Try Again!